js986/project3-sprint-infiniterecipes/README.md

   a) `npm run watch`.
 If prompted to install webpack-cli, type "yes"
   b) In a new terminal, `python app.py`
   c) Preview Running Application (might have to clear your cache by doing a hard refresh)

+# Creating food recipes app
+In order to build this app, we planned together and split tasks amongst oursleves:

+1. Hasan Dulgeroglu
+    - Plan and create models for the database in models.py
+    - Create necessary functions for adding, removing, getting and searching data in the database in db_queries
+    - Write unittests for database functions
+    - Write unittests for socket functions

+2. Jordan Sefah
+    - Create recipes page where information on the recipe such as ingredients and directions are displayed
+    - Create a form to post new recipes
+    - Create cart to add ingredients to the cart
+    - Add filter to search bar
+    - Create main page where various posts are displayed

+3. Dominik Nef
+    - Create user profile page where posts of the user are displayed
+    - Create about.html page
+    - Incorporate Google Maps API inside the user's cart page

+4. Risha Shah
+    - Create and style search button to search for recipes
+    - Use Google oAuth to create Google Login
+    - Use Google oAuth to create Google Logout
+    - Create main page where various posts are displayed